Li Ming Hu

-Li-Ming Hu (born June 22, 1987), is a New Zealand actress, artist, and musician.
+Li-Ming Hu (born June 22, 1987), is a New Zealand artist and former actress.
 She is best known for playing Li Mei Chen in Shortland Street, Gemma/RPM Operator Silver in Power Rangers RPM, and Lisa Fong in the short film Take 3.

 Biography

 Hu was born to Chinese-Singaporean immigrant parents in Palmerston North.
 After receiving her master's degree in history from the University of Auckland, she started her acting career at Shortland Street portraying Li Mei Chen, who was once described as "mean and cantankerous".
 Her character initially began as a medical student, who quickly graduated to doctor, and was known for her ambition and abrasive manner.
 After a three-year stint, Li Mei was killed off with a deadly virus.

 Hu was a Treasure Island contestant and television presenter, and starred as Gemma/RPM Operator Silver in Power Rangers RPM, which she later reprised nine years later in Power Rangers Super Ninja Steel.